Cell #: 207.730.9170

 Philosophy: Behind ever real estate transaction there are life changes occurring... people nesting in their first home or with someone new, growing families, children gone, climate or professional relocation, getting older, relationships changing; limitless are the scenerios.
 Real Estate Brokerage is about property, and more.
 It's about helping people effectively, and that requires listening.
 Are you familiar with this quote by Theodore Roosevelt: "People don't care how much you know until they know how much you care"?
 In your experience, would you say this statement is true?

-Early on: The fact that I've become involved with Real Estate surprises no one that really knows me.
+Early on: The face that I've been involved with Real Estate surprises no one that really knows me.
 I come from a background that has had interests in real estate for business, or development for three generations preceding me.
 This probably sounds more important than it was.
-When I was very young there was a television show which aired in the Boston area: Builder's Showcase.
-The show highlighted new homes being built in subdivisions in the metropolitan Boston area.
+When I was very young, there was a television show which aired in the Boston area: Builder's Showcase.
+The show highlighted new homes being built in subdivisions. in the metropolitan Boston area.
 This was my first glimpse at the field of real estate.